seed-labs/seed-labs/category-web/CTF/CTF_Web_SQL_Injection/README.md

 # CTF - SQL Injection

----

 ## Docker

-The `docker-compose.yml` file specifies two services and one network for Docker application.
+The `docker-compose.yml` file specifies two services and one network for the Docker application.
 One service is a frontend web application and the other service is a backend database; and the two services use the specified internal network to communicate with each other.

 ### Frontend Web Application